-In this article, we will look at the basic components of PMFs, their role in project management, and the various methodologies that refer to project frameworks.
+This article will examine the essential components of PMFs, their role in project management, and the various methodologies that refer to project frameworks

 What is a Project Management Framework (PMF)?

 A project management framework (PMF) is a set of well-defined and structured guidelines to plan, organize, control and terminate the development of a given project.
-The main objective of this framework is to provide teh project stakeholders with a set of standards and guidelines as to how to deal with any complexities of the project in any given situation.
+The main objective of this framework is to provide the project stakeholders with a set of standards and guidelines as to how to deal with any complexities of the project in any given situation

 The idea behind a project framework is to create and share a clear understanding of the basis of a project and share this understanding among all the stakeholders.
-It should be followed by all the stakeholders throughout the whole management life-cycle, thereby the project will be accomplished according to a chosen methodology and delivering expected results.
+All the stakeholders should follow it throughout the whole management life-cycle.
+Thereby, the project will be accomplished according to a chosen methodology and deliver the expected results.

 Simply said, PMFs help distinguish between right or wrong ways to do things.
 That’s why PMFs are commonly known by their other name – project management methodologies.